Graylog2/documentation/pages/searching/widgets.rst

 Repositioning and Resizing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Widgets can be freely placed inside the search result grid.
-You can drag and drop it with the three lines left to the widget name or you resize it by using the gray arrow in its bottom-right corner.
+You can drag and drop them with the three lines left to the widget name or you resize them by using the gray arrow in their bottom-right corner.
 To expand a widget to the full grid width, click on the arrow in its top-right corner.

 .. image:: /images/searching/widget_repositioning_and_resizing.png